-You can add one or more hosts to your Hadoop cluster using the Add Hosts wizard, which will install the Oracle JDK, CDH, Impala (optional) and the Cloudera Manager Agent packages.
-After these packages are installed and the Cloudera Manager Agent is started, the Agent will connect to the Cloudera Manager Server and you will then be able to use the Cloudera Manager Admin Console to manage and monitor CDH on the new host.
+You can add one or more hosts to your cluster using the Add Hosts wizard, which installs the Oracle JDK, CDH, and Cloudera Manager Agent software.
+After the software is installed and the Cloudera Manager Agent is started, the Agent connects to the Cloudera Manager Server and you can use the Cloudera Manager Admin Console to manage and monitor CDH on the new host.